Concurrent registrations for research degree candidates

 Candidates for research degrees are not normally permitted to register concurrently for two programmes of study at this or another Higher Education Institution.

-Exceptions to this regulations are considered by Programmes of Study and Audit Group (PSAG) on an individual basis.
+Exceptions to this regulations are considered by the Programmes and Quality Group (P&Q) on an individual basis.
 Favourable considerations include:

 - Where a Postgraduate Researcher PGR is on a programme run by more than one institution eg programmes as part of a Centre for Doctoral Training

 - Where a PGR is registered on a programme leading to a joint or dual award with another institution

 - A PGR registering on a part time programme at the University of Leeds or a different institution where the PGR and supervisor are satisfied that there is no duplication of content between the two programmes and that the research degree programme at Leeds can be completed in the stated period of study

 P&Q would not normally look favourably upon a request from a PGR, in their overtime period, to register concurrently on two programmes of study.